 problems in employing it on a universal scale are still far from resolved.
 Consequently,

-the dangers they present - unless legislation eliminates the use of nuclear power plants
+the dangers they present - unless legislation eliminates the use of nuclear power

-1970 Treaty an Nonproliferation of Nuclear Weapons and our present Strategic Arms Limitation
+April 1970 Treaty an Nonproliferation of Nuclear Weapons and our present Strategic

-tested a mile beneath the ground on Amchitka Island.
+missiles was tested a mile beneath the ground on Amchitka Island.
 Neither earthquakes

 nor tidal waves were triggered and the AEC states that no radiation escaped into

 Portable radiological survey instruments built by private industry